apatheticdamn/pixel-dash-mai-s-Journey/README.md

 Welcome to Pixel Dash:  Mai's Journey 🎮!
 This repository contains the source code and assets for my exciting game.
 Follow the instructions below to install the required dependencies, run the game, and start playing.
 Prerequisites

-Before you begin, ensure that you have Python and pip installed on your computer.
+Before you begin, ensure that you have Python and pip installed on your computer.<br>

 Installation

-Open your terminal or command prompt.
+Clone this repository or Download the zip file and extract it Open your terminal or command prompt.
 Navigate to the project directory.
 ```bash